adrianskelton/adrianproject4/README.md

 - [Favicon Generator](https://favicon.io/favicon-converter/) was used to generate a favicon from the image.

-- [Font Awesome](https://fontawesome.com/) was used to add the icons to the Logo and recipe detail page (estimated time, categories, servings, the number of likes, and the number of comments).
+- [Font Awesome](https://fontawesome.com/) was used to add the icons for the social media links in the footer.

 - The recipes published by me are taken from [BBC Good Food](https://www.bbcgoodfood.com/recipes).